 Click here to go to the main page

-The former village of Munsterseveld is a catholic enclave in protestant land that after the Second World War became part of Emmer-Compascuum.
-A catholic church had been built in 1889, but the current one is a replacement from 1924-1926.
-This is a big three-aisled cruciform church, designed by H. Kroes, an architect who often built in neo-Gothic style but, such as in this case, in a modern sort of neo-Romanesque style as well.
+The current church is a big three-aisled cruciform church, designed by H. Kroes, an architect who often built in neo-Gothic style but, such as in this case, in a modern sort of neo-Romanesque style as well.
 The St. Willehadus looks similar in style to some churches J. Stuyt designed in the same period.
+Especially the side-aisles with gables and seperate roofs are an element often found in Stuyt's work.
+In both interior as the exterior the architect used parabola-shaped arches, an element much more common to Expressionism.

 Back to Churches in the province of Drenthe